 and the time-consuming computation of the Monte Carlo integral in~Eq.\eqref{eq:grid} is performed once and for all to produce a grid $g_{[i]}$ ($i=0,\ldots,N$) for subsequent use.
 The integral in Eq.~\eqref{eq:grid} can then be {\em a posteriori} approximated for different functions $f(x)$ using only the summation over the $N$ grid nodes.

-For DIS processes the different parton densities $f_a(x,\muf)$ can be included directly using the grid technique.
+For DIS processes, the parton densities $f_a(x,\muf)$ can be included directly using the grid technique.
 In this case, a two-dimensional grid in the two independent variables $x$ and $\muf$ is constructed.
 As described in detail elsewhere~\cite{Britzger:2019kkb}, for any value of $x$ and $\mu$, both the PDFs and the running of the strong coupling can then be represented by a sum over the interpolation nodes, $i$ and $j$,

 with $\mur=\muf\equiv\mu$ for simplicity.
-The index $a$ represents the different partons in the cross section and the calculation includes an implicit sum over these partons.
+The index $a$ represents the different partons in the cross section, and the calculation includes an implicit sum over these partons.
 In practice, the parton summations often reduce to simple factors and sums over the up-type and down-type quarks, and the gluons.
 The computationally expensive convolution with the PDFs in Eq.~\eqref{eq:grid}, for each order in the calculation, $\as^p$, can thus be approximated by a summation,

-where the sum over $i$ and $j$ runs over the grid nodes $x_i$ and $\mu_j$.
-In the interpolation of the product, one interpolation variable is needed per independent variable, such that with one scale, and one momentum fraction, only two are needed, and a separate grid is required for each parton contribution.
-Including the scale variation in the renormalisation and factorisation scales, the summation over the grids $\hat{\sigma}^{(p)}_{a;m}$ is modified by the inclusion of additional terms in the logarithms of both scales.
+and where the sum over $i$ and $j$ runs over the grid nodes $x_i$ and $\mu_j$.
+In the product, one interpolation variable is needed per independent variable, such that, with one scale and one momentum fraction, only two variables are needed, and a separate grid is required for each parton contribution.
+To include $\mu_{R},$ $\mu_F$ variations, the summation over the grids $\hat{\sigma}^{(p)}_{a;m}$ is modified by adding relevant terms with logarithms of the two scales.
 The full expression can be seen in Eq.
 (16) from ~\cite{Britzger:2019kkb}.
-A comprehensive study of the NNLO predictions, as well as an application in PDF and $\alpha_s$ determinations was presented further in Ref.~\cite{H1:2017bml}.
-Grids for inclusive jet and dijet production at HERA in NNLO are available at~\cite{ploughshare}.
+A comprehensive study of the N2LO predictions, as well as an application in PDF and $\alpha_s$ determinations was presented further in Ref.~\cite{H1:2017bml}.
+Grids for inclusive jet and dijet production at HERA in N2LO are available at~\cite{ploughshare}.